rjspencer/docs/theming.md

 	defaults to value for address

+**ChildsAccountIDs**
+A comma separated list of children account IDs of the current account, useful with the `accountid` parameter of some modules

+`type`

+	the type of accounts to limit the results to

+    accepted values are any comma separated combination of children account types you've defined

+    defaults to all types

+`includeCurrent`

+	whether or not to include the current account with the children

+    accepted values are true or false

+    defaults to false

 ### If Statements
 **if:PageIsActive**
 Checks to see if a page is the currently rendered theme engine page